 Highlights: $66 for a 6-piece towel set made with GOTS organic cotton and a touch of Lyocell.

 Under the Canopy offer a range of organic textiles including signature, luxury, and textured towels made with GOTS certified organic cotton and 3% Lyocell, a biodegradable fabric made from wood pulp.
-This helps prevent bacteria growth, increase absorbency, and enhance durability, but also makes these towels a little less sustainable than a fully organic cotton towel as the Lyocell process can involve harsh chemicals albeit in a closed loop system.
+This helps prevent bacteria growth, increase absorbency, and enhance durability, but also makes these towels potentially less sustainable than a fully organic cotton towel as there’s no indication where the wood pulp is sourced for the lyocell fabric.

 Under the Canopy’s Signature Collection of towels has a weight of 650 GSM and is strong, soft, and absorbent thanks to two-ply, low-twist construction with ring-spun cotton.
 The towels are made with OEKO-TEX® MADE IN GREEN certified dyes, meaning vibrant color without harsh chemicals.
 The towels are machine washable on a warm, regular cycle and can be dried on low.